 As a result, our decisions are often plain wrong.
 To make things worse, we are reducing, in some cases disabling, direct contact with our customers who are affected by our bad decisions, and who are frustrated that they have lost the personal connection to their service representative who could straighten things out.
 What makes business executives believe that this non-strategy is working?

 A data strategy can be seen as a survival guide for the information age.
 Like other core company assets, such as financial assets, real estate assets, fixed assets, and so on, data assets should be controlled based on a strategy.
 A data strategy is a strategic plan for enterprise-wide data management that explains a company’s policies, procedures, roles, and responsibilities for standardizing its data, ratifying its business rules, controlling data redundancy, managing its master data, integrating structured with unstructured data, storing and using its data, as well as protecting its data.
-Here are some of the basic components of a data strategy.
+Note that it is essential to understand all the components of enterprise data management and include them in developing a data strategy.

 Data standardization and integration